Avg: 3.3 from 4 votes

 p7: 11b tad spicy.
 This pitch is cool but a pian in the ass.
 Nest in some gear off the belay and bust a tough face move up and over the little roof.
 Easier climbing leads up to a fixed anchor of sorts.
 Back it up and clip it.
 Climb back down and then bust a little move out right to gain a ledge/ramp.
 Continue traversing right on steep flakes until a nice stance before it gets easy.

 My 2nd climbed up to the fixed anchor and put himself on a lower out, but then climbed free with me still belaying/feeding out slack.
 He climbed back down from the fixed anchor, made the move out right and then pulled the bight of rope.
 Worked ok.
-The "pro for follower" as Reid notes would theoretically work but it seemed way too out of reach for me to get some in there, so we went with this lower out method. (should honestly put in a fkn bolt here if anywhere, dumb)
+The "pro for follower" as Reid notes would theoretically work but it seemed way too out of reach for me to get some in there, so we went with this lower out method. (should just have a bolt)

 P8: Easy right and up to gain the east ledges.
 In all honesty, some route finding issues could be had towards the top.
 After getting to the top of the initial section (crazy, giant, detached flake. but don't need to touch it), we headed straight up, up a blank looking corner where jugs and some gear appeared.
 Then it's over.
 Looks like you could continue going right as well.